Brinicle: Structure

 At the time of its creation, a brinicle resembles a pipe of ice reaching down from the underside of a layer of sea ice.
 Inside the pipe is extremely cold and saline water produced by the growth of the sea ice above, accumulated through brine channels.
 At first, brinicles are very fragile, the walls are thin, but the constant flow of colder brine sustains the brinicle growth and hinders its melt that would be caused by the contact with the less cold surrounding water.
 As ice accumulates and the walls becomes thicker, brinicles becomes more stable.

 A brinicle can, under the proper conditions, reach down to the seafloor.
 To do so, the supercold brine from the pack ice overhead must continue to flow, the surrounding water must be significantly less saline than the brine, the water cannot be very deep, the overhead sea ice pack must be still, and currents in the area must be minimal or still.
 If the surrounding water is too saline, its freezing point will be too low to create a significant amount of ice around the brine plume.
 If the water is too deep, the brinicle is likely to break free under its own weight before reaching the seafloor.
 If the icepack is mobile or currents too strong, strain will break the brinicle.

 Under the right conditions, including favorable ocean floor topography, a brine pool may be created.
 However, unlike brine pools created by cold seeps, brinicle brine pools are likely to be very transient as the brine supply will eventually cease.

 On reaching the seafloor, it will continue to accumulate ice as surrounding water freezes.
 The brine will travel along the seafloor in a down-slope direction until it reaches the lowest possible point, where it will pool.
 Any bottom-dwelling sea creatures, including starfish or sea urchins, can be encased in this expanding web of ice and be trapped, ultimately freezing to death.

 Research history

-Brinincles have been known since the 1960s.
+Brinicles have been known since the 1960s.
 The generally accepted model of their formation was proposed by the US oceanographer Seelye Martin in 1974.
 The formation of a brinicle was first filmed in 2011 by producer Kathryn Jeffs and cameramen Hugh Miller and Doug Anderson for the BBC series Frozen Planet.
+The first numerical model for a brinicle formation was developed in 2023 by researchers at the National University of Colombia in collaboration with the Lawrence Livermore National Laboratory.